People

 Research

-My first monograph Post-unification Turkish German Cinema: Work, Globalisation and Politics beyond Representation (2018) explores fiction and non-fiction films that deal with labour migration from Turkey to Germany.
-Engaging with materialist philosophies of process, it offers analyses of films by Thomas Arslan, Christian Petzold, Aysun Bademsoy, Seyhan Derin, Harun Farocki, Yüksel Yavuz and Feo Aladag.
+My first monograph Post-unification Turkish German Cinema: Work, Globalisation and Politics beyond Representation (2018) explores both fiction and non-fiction films that address labour migration from Turkey to Germany.
+Engaging with materialist philosophies of process, it analyses films by Thomas Arslan, Christian Petzold, Aysun Bademsoy, Seyhan Derin, Harun Farocki, Yüksel Yavuz and Feo Aladag.
 Shifting the focus from the longstanding concerns of cultural conflict, integration and identity, I demonstrate that these films offer new expressions of lived experience under late capitalism through themes of work, labour, social reproduction, unemployment and precarity.
 I argue that such a methodological shift can conjure up the political potential of affect in these films.

 A review of my book Post-Unification: